petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/themes.md

 * You can set variable values<!--Add link when available--> with your theme to influence the behavior of existing functionality in DXP.

 * You can add [token definitions](../../site-building/site-appearance/style-books/developer-guide/frontend-token-definitions.md) that are used to define categories for styling with [Style Books](../../site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md).

+    !!! note
+        Beginning with Liferay DXP 2024.Q2/Portal 7.4 GA120, you can add frontend token definitions in a [theme CSS client extension](./using-a-theme-css-client-extension.md).

 ## Upgrading Themes